chop-shl/chop-shl.github.io/index.md

     <div class="section-header reveal">
       <p class="section-eyebrow">What We Do</p>
       <h2 class="section-title">Research Focus Areas</h2>
-      <p class="section-subtitle">Our lab investigates fundamental questions in [your field], combining experimental and computational approaches.</p>
+      <p class="section-subtitle">Our lab investigates the intersection of place & health.
+We believe that understanding the spatial context in which people live and develop is critical for informed healthcare delivery.
+We specialize in leveraging GIS and spatial computing to enrich patient data and provide research support. </p>
     </div>

     <div class="research-grid">